 Cancer treatments can take an immense toll on your body in many different ways.
 It is a tremendous feat to come out of such a consuming battle unscathed.
 No doubt, there are parts of the body that are left as a result without the ability to function quite the way they used to.

 Male infertility plays a role in at least 40% of infertility cases.
 The good news is that male infertility is often easier and less expensive to diagnose, since many causes can be uncovered with a simple semen analysis.
 The bad news is that male infertility is not always as simple as it seems.

 For couples all over the nation, conceiving a child is one of the greatest challenges they will ever face.
 No matter how much love and devotion they put into expanding their family, some people are continually facing a slew of legitimate medical reasons that make it difficult to overcome infertility.

 Today’s technology means that there is a better chance than ever before of seeing your dreams come true, but a little bit of knowledge helps to light your way towards success.
-As you move along on your journey towards welcoming a little one of your own, here’s our rundown of some of the most common causes of infertility issues.
+As you move along on your journey towards welcoming a little one of your own, here’s our rundown of the top 10 common causes of infertility issues.

 Infertility is a complex and extremely frustrating position to be in.
 There are those that have visited multiple physicians and received some explanation as to why they are having such difficulty, and some who still have little to no clue as to why they are not having success getting pregnant.

 In some cases, the male could have a low sperm count or the female may have blockage in her fallopian tubes.
 In less defined cases, it is possible that a big part of your issue involves stress.